Chaitanya-git/CloneLab/README.md

     - SubgroupA
     - SubgroupD
 ```
-Then, valid namespace search strings for ```SubgroupA``` would be either "SubgroupA" or "MainGroupA SubgroupA"
+Then, valid namespace search strings for ```SubgroupA``` would be either "SubgroupA" or "MainGroupA SubgroupA" or "MainGroupA/SubgroupA".
 If multiple groups matching the search string are found, clonelab will list all possible options and wait for the user to enter the option to select the required repository/group.

 The following arguments are supported by clonelab: